SfS-unsupervisedCL/project-sound-correspondences/README.md

   - [x] for each level (i.e. _source_, _target_) and feature combination (e.g. _target\_manner_), create a set of labelled feature sets
   - [x] build one tree for each level-feature combination (see below in the _Available data, tools, resources section_ for package options)
   - [x] export the trees
-  - [ ] export the rules
+  - [x] export the rules
       - [x] Perform a tree-traversal to get the rules.
       - [x] Merge rules that describe sibling leaf nodes that predict the same class.
-      - [ ] Switch back from numerical values to categorical ones.
+      - [x] Switch back from numerical values to categorical ones.
-      - [ ] Combine rules that predict the same classes?
   - Possible improvements:
-      - [ ] trim the trees: play around with values for min_samples_split/min_samples_leaf, min_impurity_decrease
+      - [x] trim the trees: play around with values for min_samples_split/min_samples_leaf, min_impurity_decrease
         - Unfortunately, it appears that sklearn does not allow us to prevent splits that result in sibling nodes predicting the same category.
       - [x] exclude prevOrSelf_ in certain cases

 Evaluation:
 - [x] imputation and normalized edit distance using the modified  NED/Levenshtein distance from the preprocessing step

+would be interesting, but too time-consuming:
 - human-readable version: transform imputed sounds into IPA symbols
   - /!\ some feature combinations are impossible and cannot be represented by IPA symbols
   - use some sort of error symbol to mark impossible feature combinations?
   - alternative: pick closest IPA symbol (within reason?)
-- time permitting, we might be able to compute precision values for the generated rules (lit research!)
+- compute precision values for the generated rules (lit research!)
 - doing the literature research necessary for calculating recall/F1-score would be likely be extremely time-consuming

 ## Notes